openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ## Receiving Cross-Device Responses

-In case of the cross-device flow, the SIOP will send the result as a HTTP POST message to the RP, typically via the Internet.
-This means such RPs must be able to receive a HTTP POST request originating from the Internet.
-There are different ways the RP can achieve this.
+In case of the cross-device flow, the SIOP will send the result as a HTTP POST message to the RP.
+This requires connectivity between SIOP and RP.
+There are different ways this can be achieved.
 The RP may, for example, expose a suitable endpoint from their backend.
 Alternatively, it may employ a separate service able to receive and store such messages, where the RP then queries the SIOP responses.

 # Relationships to Other Documents